Mercedes-Benz MFA platform: First generation (2011–2019)

 The first generation of the MFA platform was introduced with the presentation of the second generation of the Mercedes-Benz B-Class, the W246, at the 2011 Frankfurt Auto Show.
 Plans for other models such as the A-Class to sit on the MFA platform were also announced at Frankfurt.
 The engine options ranged from a 1.5 L turbocharged petrol inline-four to a larger, 2.1 L turbocharged diesel engine.
 As part of the strategic partnership signed in 2010 with Renault–Nissan, a Renault 1.5 L turbocharged diesel engine was also offered.
 As part of an expected increase in demand, Mercedes also invested significantly into its Rastatt and Kecskemét manufacturing plants in order to cope.

 Deliveries for European models began in November 2011 and North American deliveries began in 2013.
 However, the U.S. only received the electrified version of the B-Class, whilst Canada received internal combustion engine-powered models.

 Second generation (2018–present)

 The second generation of the MFA platform premiered in the fourth and current generation of the Mercedes-Benz A-Class, the W177, a concept version of which was shown at the 2017 Shanghai Auto Show.
 Several models were harmonised to have the same wheelbase, with the A-, GLA-, and CLA-Class now sharing a wheelbase of 2729 mm.

-The platform is expected to remain in production until at least 2025, after which Mercedes-Benz plans to replace the MFA2 platform with the Mercedes-Benz Modular Architecture (MMA) platform, alongside the halting of A- and B-Class production.
-Other cars which used the MFA2 such as the CLA, GLA, and GLB are expected to receive the MMA platform in their new generations.
+The platform was expected to remain in production until at least 2025.
+Mercedes-Benz replaced the MFA2 platform with the Mercedes-Benz Modular Architecture (MMA) platform, starting with the 2025 CLA, alongside the halting of A- and B-Class production.
+Other cars which used the MFA2 such as the GLA, and GLB are expected to receive the MMA platform in their new generations.